These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to describe functional loss beyond ROM numbers

-Why: A veteran might have 30 degrees of dorsiflexion on paper but be functionally disabled due to pain, weakness, and inability to bear weight through the wrist.
+A veteran might have 30 degrees of dorsiflexion on paper but be functionally disabled due to pain, weakness, and inability to bear weight through the wrist.
 ROM alone does not capture the full disability picture - the DeLuca factors are equally important.

-Do this instead: For every movement tested, connect the measurement to a real-world functional impact: 'Even though I can move my wrist X degrees, I cannot do Y because of the pain and weakness that comes with that movement.'
+Instead: For every movement tested, connect the measurement to a real-world functional impact: 'Even though I can move my wrist X degrees, I cannot do Y because of the pain and weakness that comes with that movement.'
 Describe your functional limitations explicitly.

 Impact: All rating levels - DeLuca factors can support higher ratings under 38 CFR 4.40 and 4.45